Anka-S/SKZ-Music-Quiz/README.md

 - __The logo of the group image__

-  - Let users know the name of band
+  - Let users know the name of the band

 <img src = "assets/docs/features/logo.jpeg">